 - upstream outages causing missingness or fallback logic.

-This is why drift response starts by checking data integrity.
-A pipeline bug can look like drift and can destroy performance fast.
+This is why drift response begins with data integrity.
+A pipeline bug can masquerade as drift and destroy performance quickly.

 4. Set up drift monitoring correctly: baselines, windows, and slices